Have you heard the words “product marketing” floating around and wondered what it means?

 Product marketing campaigns focus on one product.
 They take the product from development to launch, often working on time-based periods.

 Traditional marketing campaigns, on the other hand, are evergreen.
 They don’t typically promote a single product.
-Instead, they focus on driving high-quality traffic to any page on the business’ website with SEO, social media, and content.
+Instead, they focus on driving high-quality traffic to any page on the business’ creating great blog content, social media, and content.